YOuth Futsal League Rules (AFL & PFL)

 HALFTIME, teams will switch benches so as to substitute from their defending area.

-Timekeeper indicates end of each period with an acoustic sound (buzzer), once referee hears the buzzer, he/she announces the end of the period or match with his whistle.
+- End of each period is indicated with an acoustic sound (buzzer), once referee hears the buzzer, he/she announces the end of the period or match with his whistle.

 In both cases the period or match ends when: